Aimé

 12. International Transfers

-The Service is operated from the United States.
-Information may be processed and stored in the United States and other jurisdictions where we or our service providers operate.
-If you access the Service from outside the United States, you understand that information may be transferred to and processed in jurisdictions whose laws may differ from those in your location.
+We are based in the United States.
+Information may be processed in the United States and other locations where we or our service providers operate.
+If you use the Service from outside the United States, you understand that your information may be transferred to and processed in the United States, subject to applicable law and contractual protections.

 13. Do Not Track

-Some browsers offer a “Do Not Track” signal.
-Our websites and Service do not currently respond to Do Not Track signals.
+Some browsers send “Do Not Track” signals.
+The Service does not currently respond to Do Not Track signals.
+We do not sell personal information or share it for cross-context behavioral advertising.

 14. Changes to This Privacy Policy